 - 1 teaspoon ground cumin

-- 8 ounces Pepper Jack cheese, freshly grated
+- 8 ounces Pepper Jack cheese freshly grated

-- chopped fresh Cilantro (optional)
+- chopped fresh Cilantro optional

 - Place shredded chicken in a medium bowl.
 Season with salt and pepper.
-Pour in ½ cup enchilada sauce, diced green chilies, sour cream and cumin.
+Pour in 1/2 cup enchilada sauce, diced green chilies, sour cream and cumin.
 Stir to combine.

 - Divide chicken mixture evenly among the flour tortillas.
 This should be enough filling for 8 enchiladas.
 Roll up and place seam-side down in prepared baking dish.
 Pour the remaining enchilada sauce over the tops of enchiladas.
 (I only use about 1 can.
 If you like yours more saucy use both cans).
 Cover the tops with the shredded Pepper Jack cheese.

-- Bake for 30 minutes or until cheese is melted and rubbing.
+- Bake for 30 minutes or until cheese is melted and bubbling.
 Remove from oven and let cool 5 to 10 minutes before serving.
 Serve with salsa, sour cream or whatever your favorite toppings are.
 Enjoy!